Danack/Params/README.md

 Some people care whether a parameter is in the query string or body.
 This library currently doesn't support differentiating them.

 ## TODO

 * colors.

-* name remapping e.g. 'mac_address' to 'macAddress'.
-Or get people to drop PSR2.

 * Error on unknown/invalid names. e.g. when the input include 'namme', and so the 'name' param uses default value, that sounds like an error.

 * Generate OpenAPI stuff better.